UCI-ICTS/mia/README.md

 This repository is composed of two serivce applications.
 The server application is a Django API DB and the client application is a Redux/React UI.

+## License
+This project is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).

+You may share and adapt the material for noncommercial purposes, provided that you give appropriate credit.
+See the [full license](./LICENSE.txt) or the [Creative Commons page](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Deployment

 - [Local deployment](docs/deployment/localDeployment.md)